What Are Dental Implants?

 The three key elements that make up an implant are:

 Through implant dentistry, our expert Charleston periodontists can restore the function and aesthetics of your smile.
 Our office is equipped with a CT scanner allowing our implant dentists to precisely plan your procedure ahead of time for more predictable and accurate results.

 Your new implant provides a long-term solution that can help you speak naturally, enjoy your favorite foods, and feel confident about your smile.

 Dental implants can be used as the foundation for a number of dental restorations.
 At our Charleston practice, we offer:

 There are so many positives to this innovative procedure, including:

-Both Dr. Laro and Dr. Poston are fully trained to place dental implants and have years of experience.
+Both Dr. Laro, Dr. Poston, and Dr. Wade are fully trained to place dental implants and have years of experience.
 Here is why they are your #1 choice in Charleston, SC:

 Implants vs. Bridges

 Although implants are not the only restorative replacement treatment, they do offer a number of benefits that others do not.
 For example, dental bridges provide a natural-looking and functional replacement but only sit on top of your gums.
 This can lead to future dental complications that dental implants can prevent.